originphp/framework/docs/models.md

 You can find more information about these in the [Callbacks Guide](models-callbacks.md).

 Hint: If you are using a good ide like [Visual Studio Code](https://code.visualstudio.com/), when you type in the function name, it will autocomplete the function including the arguments.

+## Behaviors

+You can extend your models with behaviors and share these across models.
+Behaviors are similar to [components](components.md) and you can find more information by seeing the [behaviors guide](behaviors.md).